OR Key

 stages2

-on-disk anatomy — the four parts a skill can have on disk (stack.md §1e) 2/4 present
+what's inside - the parts that make up a skill 2/4 present

 state/skills/os/SKILL.md present